 - made available to other government agencies, local government authorities and third parties for purposes relating to the administration of and compliance with legislation.

 An object of the Queensland Building and Construction Commission Act 1991 (QBCC Act) is to be proactive in educating those who undertake building work and consumers.

-In regards to education, the QBCC Act states:
+In regard to education, the QBCC Act states: